Financials

 Grants

-In the 2021 grant cycle, ABSF awarded 30 major grants and 6 discretionary grants totaling $354,000.00.
-The largest grant was $23,000 and the smallest was a discretionary grant of $1,500.
-The geographic spread included 10 grants in Uganda, 7 in Tanzania, 5 in Kenya, 4 in Guatemala, 1 in Nicaragua, and 2 each in Rwanda, East Africa (General), and the US.
+In the 2025 grant cycle, ABSF awarded 27 major grants totaling $485,500.
+The largest grant of $27,000 supports girls in Northern Kenya pursuing secondary and tertiary education, and the smallest a $1000 discretionary grant.
+The geographic spread includes: 10 grants in Tanzania; 5 grants in Uganda; 5 broadly across East Africa; 3 in Kenya; 2 in Guatemala; 1 each in Rwanda and Mexico.

 Women’s Education, Leadership & Life Skills